Skip to content

 Essential security practices for building secure messaging applications with MsGine.

-API Token Security
+API Key Security

-Never Expose Tokens
+Never Expose Keys

-API tokens must never be exposed in:
+API keys must never be exposed in:

 • Client-side code: Browser JavaScript, mobile apps